-- Place the babies’ head to head, at opposite ends of the cot (see diagram)
+- Place the babies’ head to head, at opposite ends of the cot.

-- Do not use bedding.
-Safe alternatives to bedding include wrapping the babies separately until they show signs of being able to roll over
+- Do not use bedding (sheets and blankets) – instead use safe sleeping bags, or swaddle the babies separately until they show signs of being able to roll over.

 - Babies must be slept separately when they show signs of being able to move around in the cot.

 For more safe sleep advice, visit our Safe Sleep Advice Hub.

 Last modified: 18/3/20